This Day In Music: January 30

 January 30, 1959 ~ Singer, guitarist, songwriter Mark Eitzel, full name John Mark Eitzel, born ~ Best known as lead singer of American Music Club.
 Active since the 1980s, having worked with the Cowboys, the Naked Skinnies, the Toiling Midgets, the Undertow Orchestra, and others.
 As a solo artist known for his 1997 West album on which all songs were co-written by REM-guitarist Peter Buck, and for its 1998 follow-up Caught In A Trap And I Can't Back Out Cause I Love You Too Much Baby which featured Sonic Youth-drummer Steve Shelley and Yo La Tengo-bassist James McNew

-January 30, 1956 ~ Singer Elvis Presley records Blue Suede Shoes in RCA/Victor Studios, New York, New York, USA ~ One of the first songs RCA-Victor wanted him to record Presley recorded this Carl Perkins-penned tune with Scotty Moore on guitar, Bill Black on bass and DJ Fontana on drums.
+January 30, 1956 ~ Singer Elvis Presley records Blue Suede Shoes at RCA/Victor Studios, New York, New York, USA ~ One of the first songs RCA-Victor wanted him to record Presley recorded this Carl Perkins-penned tune with Scotty Moore on guitar, Bill Black on bass and DJ Fontana on drums.
 Being a good friend of Perkins, who had just released his single, Presley asked the label to hold back the release.
 The single, featuring Tutti Frutti on the B-side, would be released the next September.
-Nevertheless, the Presley version would becme the bigger hit and become one of Presley's signature songs.
+Nevertheless, the Presley version became the bigger hit and a signature song for the singer.
 It would be re-recorded in stereo for the 1960 Elvis-film GI Blues

 January 30, 1947 ~ Guitarist, singer, songwriter Steve Marriott, full name Stephen Peter Marriott, born in Plashet, UK ~ Became a popular mod style icon in Britain.
 Member of the Small Faces from 1965 through 1968, and again from 1975 through 1978.
 Member of Humble Pie from 1969 through 1975, and again from 1979 through 1983.
 In his later life Marriott would grow disillusioned with the music industry and turn away from mahor record labels, returning to relative obscurity playing in pubs and clubs around London and Essex ~ Marriott passed away in 1991